Overview

 - Why are you interested in being a FIG Training student coordinator?
 How would you contribute to the improvement of the FIG Program in this role?

 - What attributes would you bring to a team dynamic?
-What is one area that you want to grow in related to working with the FIG Program Teaching team.
+What is one area that you want to grow in related to working with the FIG Program Teaching team?

-- As a student coordinator, you will be managing multiple projects and coordinating with various staff members.
+- As a Student Coordinator, you will be managing multiple projects and coordinating with various staff members.
 How do you manage your time when you have competing priorities?
 How do you stay motivated when you are working in an autonomous work environment?

 - What would be your approach to giving feedback to a FIG Leader- specifically someone who has a different communication/workstyle than you?

 - Start by creating your own copy of the task!
-Select the following link, and you will be prompted to make your own copy of the document: 2025 FIG Training StuCo: Attention to detail task
+Select the following link, and you will be prompted to make your own copy of the document: 2026 FIG Training StuCo: Attention to detail task

 - Take no more than 20 minutes to review the task and complete the feedback.
 (We generally give Training StuCos the guidance that they should spend no more than 5–10 minutes per FIG Leader Timeline during the Spring)